tballison/share/2023-02-OneNote-tika-json/README.md

 The commandline was `java -jar tika-app-2.7.1-SNAPSHOT.jar -J -t -i 2023-02-OneNote -o outputDirectory`.

 We had tesseract installed and it was applied to embedded images.

+For ease of human consumption, we manually prettified the JSON that was output by Tika.